Available Weekends and After Hours

 Why Wills & Trusts Are Necessary For Everyone

-Living Revocable Trusts are equally important, to protect the family that is left behind after a loved one passes.
+Living Revocable Trusts are equally important to protect the family that is left behind after a loved one passes.
 When prepared by a Haugen Law Firm attorney, this document provides safety, peace of mind, and security.
-Preparing for death is necessary element of life, and the Haugen Law Firm can provided skilled representation while meeting the goals of each client.
+Preparing for death is a necessary element of life, and the Haugen Law Firm can provide skilled representation while meeting the goals of each client.
 Our firm believes in providing guidance through the complex process of estate planning by safeguarding estates from improper handling in the future.

-1. Powers of Attorney – Strategic planning results in peace of mind
+- Powers of Attorney – Strategic Planning Results in Peace of Mind

 While there are many different types of Powers of Attorney, among the most important are the Statutory Durable Power of Attorney and Medical Power of Attorney.
 These legal documents allow a loved one to make financial and medical decisions on your behalf, should you be unable to do so.
 For example, if tragedy were to strike, you would have already selected who may continue to manage your financial and medical affairs.
 It is important to understand that these documents are only used in the event of legal incapacity.
 You will continue to manage your financial and medical decisions until a medical doctor verifies that incapacity.